MDIL-SNU/SevenNet/README.md

 ## Future Works

+* Notebook examples and improved interface for non-command line usage
 * Implementation of pressure output in parallel MD simulations.
 * Development of support for a tiled communication style (also known as recursive coordinate bisection, RCB) in LAMMPS.
 * Easy use of parallel models